JelenaBraum/labbunnies/README.md

 ├─── reguser/<br>
 ├────── create.php - file that will accept posted user data to be saved to database.<br>
 ├────── read_one.php - finds a record based on email, sends out bunnyid<br>
+├────── read_email.php - finds a record based on bunnyidnum, sends out email<br>
+├────── update.php - finds a record based on bunnyidnum, marks record as confirmed<br>
-├────── delete.php - file that will accept an user ID to delete a database record if an email is not confirmed.<br>
+*├────── delete.php - file that will accept an user ID to delete a database record if an email is not confirmed.<br>
 ├─── regnumber/<br>
 ├────── create.php - file that will accept posted user data to be saved to the database.<br>
-├────── delete.php - file that will accept an user ID to delete a database record if an email is not confirmed.<br>
+*├────── delete.php - file that will accept an user ID to delete a database record if an email is not confirmed.<br>
 ├────── read_one.php - file that will output JSON data based from "regnumbers" database records - when a user asks for their bunny ID or finished questionnaires - input is an encrypted e-mail address